Search by

 Do I need to bring any furniture?

-All property rooms are all really well equipped with high quality furnishings that provide ample storage and comfort.
+All their rooms are all really well equipped with high quality furnishings that provide ample storage and comfort.

 Are there kitchen facilities in my room?